 Capital is that wealth which is used in the production of goods.
 Capital is the result of human labour.
 Thus, every type of capital such as roads, machines, buildings and factories etc. are produced by man.
-It is a produced factor of production.

 2. Capital is a Passive Factor of Production: